mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 For example `![image](logo.png)` or `[link](./folder/page.md)`.
 It will automatically reference the translated version, or fallback to the default if not found.

+### Localizing page titles

+Translated page titles must be added to `mkdocs.yml` and `mkdocs.base.yml` under `nav_translations`.

+### Remark checking

+Documentation is checked with `remark` automatically through GitHub Actions for linting errors, using `pnpm lint`.

+From time to time, link validity may also be checked using `pnpm checklinks`.
+This is not run automatically due to false positives.

+Also, quality of English prose may be checked with `pnpm prose`.
+This is not run automatically due to the subjective nature of writing.

 ## Support

 You can help users who ask questions on [Discord](https://discord.gg/CuPb2zV).